 What benefits do employers get from offering a 401(k) plan?

-Competitive ability to recruit and retain talent
+Attractive benefit to recruit and retain talent

 “There can also be big financial benefits from a 401(k) in helping to retain and attract top talent and the associated cost savings and productivity gains,” said Stuart Robertson, CEO of ShareBuilder 401k.

-“It’s estimated that an employee who earns $50,000 a year can cost $14,500 on the low end to replace,” he said.
+“It’s estimated that an employee who earns $50,000 a year can cost $14,500, on the low end, to replace,” he said.
 “A 401(k) plan is a small price to pay, not only for retirement but also for building and keeping a great team.”

 “The single largest benefit coming from a 401(k) is financially wise employees that have a zeal for working hard for their company,” Halbert said.
 “Oftentimes, we see the ROI in productivity and loyalty.”